digital-boss/n8n-nodes-hostbill/README.md

 npx n8n
 ```

-# Latest functionality

-Displayed the package version in the node description.
-For reference, you can check [genversion](https://www.npmjs.com/package/genversion).

 # Contribution

 To make this node even better, please let us know, [how you use it](mailto:info@digital-north-consulting.com).
 Commits are always welcome.